whatsupmailbox/whatsupmailbox.github.io/_posts/2015-08-24-Beauty-DNA-August-2015-Review.md

 <br>

 <p><i class="icon-exclamation-sign"></i><b> My Thoughts:</b> I'm in love with Beauty DNA!
 They did a great job at matching me with a product that I need and the value is totally there, especially with the extra item too!
 And if I had to be completely honest, I actually love the bonus item more than the matched item which makes this box an absolute slam dunk for me.
 If you're tired of sample sizes, try Beauty DNA and find new products that will work for you.
-I can't wait to see what product they'll match me with next month!</p>
+I can't wait to see what they'll match me with next month!</p>

 <p>Not a subscriber?
 You can <a href="https://www.beautydna.com/"><big>join here</big></a> to start your subscription for a monthly full-sized product that's personally matched to your skincare needs.
 I totally recommend them!</p>
 <br>